Exact and approximate inference in graphical models: variable elimination and beyond: Variable elimination for exact inference

 \end{definition}

-The induced graph $G^{ind}_\pi$ is also called the \emph{fill graph} of $G$ and the process of computing it is sometimes referred to as ``playing the elimination game'' on $G$, as it just simulates elimination on $G$ using the variable ordering $\pi$.
+The induced graph $G^{ind}_\pi$ is also called the \emph{fill graph} of $G$, and the process of computing it is sometimes referred to as ``playing the elimination game'' on $G$, as it just simulates elimination on $G$ using the variable ordering $\pi$ (see an example on Figure \ref{fig: good and bad order}).
 This graph is chordal~\citep{OPT-006}.
-It is known that every chordal graph $G$ has at least one vertex ordering $\pi$ such that $G^{ind}_\pi = G$, called a perfect elimination ordering~\citep{fulkerson65}.
+It is known that every chordal graph $G$ has at least one vertex ordering $\pi$ such that $G^{ind}_\pi = G$ (omitting the fact that edges of $G^{ind}_\pi$ are directed), called a perfect elimination ordering~\citep{fulkerson65}.

 The second notion that enables to define the treewidth is the notion of tree decomposition.
-Intuitively, a tree decomposition of a graph $G$ organizes the vertices of $G$ in clusters of vertices which are linked by edges such that the graph obtained is a tree.
-Specific constraints on the way vertices of $G$ are associated to clusters in the decomposition tree are demanded.
-These contraints ensure properties to tree decomposition usefull for building variable elimination algorithms.
+Intuitively, a tree decomposition of a graph $G$ organises the vertices of $G$ in clusters of vertices which are linked by edges such that the graph obtained is a tree.
+Specific constraints on the way vertices of $G$ are associated to clusters in the decomposition tree are required.
+These constraints ensure that the resulting tree decomposition has properties useful for building variable elimination algorithms.

 \begin{definition}[tree decomposition]